-Planning a Tombstone vacation?
-It's a great idea!!
+Planning a Tombstone Vacation?
+It’s a great idea!!
+Lots of wonderful places to stay, fitting any family budget, or whatever type of adventure you have in mind.
 Tombstone Arizona is perfect for you, right?
 You probably are so fascinated by the old American Wild West!

 Many travelers find they love visiting small towns!
 Tombstone is just the type of out-of-the-way locale where you can have an incredible, unique vacation.
 Many have found that’s the truth…